Liz-n-w/Liz-n-w/README.md

 - 👋 Hi, I’m Liz
-- 👀 I’m interested in Backend Eng. and Graphics
+- 👀 I’m interested in Backend Eng.and Cloud Computing
-- 🌱 I’m currently learning AI tech and cloud computing
+- 🌱 I’m currently learning AI tech and AWS Cloud
 - 💞️ I’m looking to collaborate on ...learning more about AI and the coming changes
-- 📫 How to reach me ...(wesite incoming)
 - ⚡ Fun fact: ...I dont believe in specializtion,yet

 <!---